radek-sprta/mariner/docs/use.md

 `mariner search -l 20 OpenSuse`

+## Config
+You can configure Mariner to better suit your needs with the `config` command.
+To list the current configuration, run it with the `--show` or `-s` flag:

+`mariner config --show`

+The command takes two positional arguments, to adjust the settings - key and value:

+`mariner config default_tracker linuxtracker`

 ## Download
 Downloads torrents with given IDs to the download folder (default: ~/Downloads).
 You can download multiple torrent files at once: